 \subsection{Ablation Study}

-This section assesses the functionality of sensitivity importance-aware localization, asynchronous mechanism, and re-warmups, alongside with robustness analysis of LoSiA.
+This section assesses the functionality of sensitivity importance-aware localization, asynchronous mechanism, re-warmings, and re-localizations, alongside with robustness analysis of LoSiA.
 We present comprehensive ablation studies in Table \ref{tab:ablation} and training dynamics in Figure \ref{fig:ablation loss curve}.
 Additional robustness tests for rank factor selection are provided in the Appendix.

-\paragraph{Asynchronous mechanism yields more stable training} Variant \textit{SL} refers to using a synchronous layer-wise localization mechanism.
-However, it causes loss fluctuation, destabilizes later training, and degenerate the model performance by 1.36\% in average, while asynchronous updates produce more stable loss curves.
+\paragraph{Asynchronous re-localization yields more stable training} When each layer fine-tunes with fixed core subnets as \textit{ReLO} represents, it results in persistent under-fitting and marked drop in test accuracy, confirming that key parameters shift frequently during training, necessitating dynamic and periodic localization of the selected core sub-network to adapt in real time.
+Variant \textit{SL} refers to using a synchronous layer-wise localization strategy.
+However, it causes loss fluctuation, destabilizes later training, and degenerates the model performance by 1.36\% on average, while asynchronous updates produce more stable loss curves.

-\paragraph{Sensitivity-based Importance versus Gradient-based Importance} Variant \textit{GL} uses absolute gradients as the importance score.
-On MMLU, its performance remains comparable but is biased toward Humanities tasks (see Table \ref{tab:glsl}), while its accuracy on GSM8K drops by 1.66\%.
-Sensitivity-based scores, which aggregate multi-sample information, are more effective to capture general patterns in linear layers compared to biased gradients.
-However, gradient-based LoSiA exhibits promising results.
-In practice, the storage of $\overline{I}(\cdot),\overline{U}(\cdot)$ (about 1GB memory occupation on LLaMA-2 7B) can be eliminated using gradient-based importance if needed.
+\paragraph{Sensitivity-based importance versus gradient-based importance} Variant \textit{GL} adopts absolute gradients as the importance score.
+On MMLU, its performance remains comparable to LoSiA but is biased towards humanities tasks (see Table \ref{tab:glsl}), while its accuracy on GSM8K drops by 1.66\%.
+Sensitivity-based scores, which aggregate multi-sample information, are more effective in capturing general patterns in linear layers compared to biased gradients.
+However, the gradient-based variant exhibits promising results.
+In practice, the storage of $\overline{I}(\cdot),\overline{U}(\cdot)$ (about 1GB of memory occupation on LLaMA-2 7B) can be eliminated using gradient-based importance if needed.
 Further discussion is provided in Appendix \ref{sec:score}.

 \paragraph{Effect of rewarming and full fine-tuning the output layer} The variant \textit{w/o WDS}, which omits rewarm-ups, introduces instability of the loss, leads to under-fitting and ultimately impairs final performance. \textit{w FFTO} fully fine-tunes the output layer, shows a performance comparable to LoSiA with additional trainable parameters.
 It highlights the effectiveness of extracting tunable subnets on the output layer in LoSiA.
 In permissible GPU memory constraints, fully training the output layer shows promising performance and is also recommended.